CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/property-editor.md

 The Property Editor is automatically opened when a [block][What is a Block?] on the [Workspace][What is a Workspace?] is selected; however, it may be manually opened, or closed, any time by clicking the Open/Close handle or resized by dragging the handle left or right.

-Every object has one or more properties, which can be one of the following types:
+Every block has one or more properties, which can be one of the following types:

 * [Free format literal text][literaltext]
 * [input][]
 * [output][]
 * [inputoutput][]

-Each property, apart from the free format literal text, uses one or more property editors.
+Each property type, apart from the free format literal text, uses one or more property editors.
 If a property can be configured by using more than one editor type, clicking on the editor symbol will cycle though the alternative editor types; if only one editor type is available the editor symbol will be greyed out.

 ### Property Types